kudulab/dojo/README.md

 sudo mv /tmp/dojo /usr/bin/dojo
 ```
 * build the binary file yourself, see [Development](#development)

+You may find out what is the latest Dojo version [here](https://github.com/kudulab/dojo/releases).

 ## Quickstart
 First, follow the [instructions](#installation) to install Dojo.
 Dojo CLI will be available to use in this way: